Charlie Smyth: American football career

+Smyth had sent an email to the NFL in July 2019 asking for a tryout hoping to see if his Gaelic football skills could transfer to the NFL.
 In January 2024, Smyth began training to play in the National Football League (NFL) via the National Football League's International Player Pathway Program.
 He participated in the NFL Scouting Combine where he connected on 12 of 16 field goal attempts.
 At his pro-day, he made 8 of 10 field goals, including one from 60 yards.
 On 29 March 2024, he signed a three-year contract with the New Orleans Saints, becoming the first GAA player to sign an NFL contract.
-Smyth had sent an email to the NFL in July 2019 asking for a tryout hoping to see if his Gaelic football skills could transfer to the NFL.
-He was waived on August 27, and re-signed to the practice squad.
-Smyth signed a reserve/future contract with the Saints on January 6, 2025.
-On August 26, Smyth was waived by the Saints as part of final roster cuts and re-signed to the practice squad the next day.
+He was waived on 27 August, and re-signed to the practice squad.

+Smyth signed a reserve/future contract with the Saints on 6 January 2025.
+On 26 August, Smyth was waived by the Saints as part of final roster cuts and re-signed to the practice squad the next day.
+On 29 November, Smyth was elevated from the practice squad to the active roster for the first time.
+The next day, Smyth made his NFL debut against the Miami Dolphins, in which he made a 56-yard field goal and successfully converted an onside kick.
+On 14 December, he made a 47-yard winning field goal with six seconds left to help the Saints to victory over the Carolina Panthers.
+Smyth was signed to the active roster on 19 December on a three-year contract.

+On 30 August 2026, Smyth was waived by the Saints and re-signed to the practice squad the next day.